CARV-ICS-FORTH/qemu-riscv64/README.md

 # RISC-V QEMU in Kubernetes

 This project provides an easy method for deploying RISC-V [QEMU](https://www.qemu.org) instances in [Kubernetes](https://kubernetes.io).
 Using [Helm](https://helm.sh), you can quickly configure and deploy a RISC-V VM and access its console through a web interface.
 The Helm chart is compatible with [Knot](https://github.com/CARV-ICS-FORTH/knot).
+Pre-compiled configurations support RVV 1.0 and RVV 0.7.1.

 ## Deploying